Tech500/OneWay_nRF24L01_Battery_Switch/README.md

 # OneWay_nRF24L01_Battery_Switch
 ESP32 DEVKIT V1 nRF24L01+ Transciever and Receiver --Remote Battery Switch

-Transmitter\Receiver code to use two, nRF24L01 to remotely switch battery on or off for a low demand, video live stream.
-Goal is to add external wake-up for a deep sleeping, ESP32.
-Web camera consumes 10,000 mAH every 24 hours; switching battery on/off by webserver input for the nRF24L01; should extend battery power between battery charges.
+Added external wake-up for a Deep Sleeping, ESP32.  n24L01 Transmitter\Receiver code using two, nRF24L01 to remotely switch battery on or off for a low demand, video live stream.
+Web camera consumes 10,000 mAH every 24 hours; switching battery on/off by webserver, URL Request over the nRF24L01 should extend battery between battery charges.

-1/13/2024  Files currently are a work in progress; only supporting turning a LED on and off.
+1/14/2024  Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep, and waking ESP32 from Deep Sleep; using external 0, RTC_GPIO pin.

-SPI pin connections for ESP32 DEVKIT V1 board:
+SPI-ESP32 --pin connections for ESP32 DEVKIT V1 board:

 MOSI   23
 MISO   19